-The Appointed Person is the person with the overall responsibility for first aid in the organisation is the Chief Operating Officer, in conjunction with the relevant Welfare Officer.
+The Appointed Person is the individual with the overall responsibility for first aid at Italia Conti: this is the Designated Safeguarding Lead.

-First Aid training will be arranged and monitored by the Chief Operating Officer, in conjunction with the Safeguarding and Wellbeing Lead.
+First Aid training will be arranged and monitored by the Director of HR, in conjunction with the Safeguarding and Wellbeing Lead.